• Skip to main content

 • 📋Recipe

-Shallots, goat cheese and fresh thyme enhance the savory flavor of the homemade pastry and pure pumpkin purée.
-This dish feels warm and comforting, and fills your home with a wonderful aroma as it’s baking.
+Shallots, goat cheese and fresh thyme bring out the best in a flaky, homemade pastry filled with rich pumpkin purée.
+This dish feels warm and comforting, and fills your home with an irresistible aroma as it bakes.

-You can use the same fillings that you use for pies: fresh strawberries, apples or blueberries or in this case, canned pumpkin purée.
-However, this is savory like my potato galette, so don't plan on eating it for dessert.
+You can use the same fillings that you use for pies: fresh blueberries, apples or canned pumpkin purée.
+However, this one leans savory like my potato galette, so don't plan on eating it for dessert!

-I do have a sweet fresh cherry galette, berry galette and raspberry galette recipe if you want to try those.
+I do have a sweet fresh cherry galette, berry galette and raspberry galette recipe if you want to try those, too.

-• water - should also be nice and cold for the pastry
+• water - The water should also be nice and cold for the best pastry texture.

-• canned pumpkin purée - not pumpkin pie mix
+• canned pumpkin purée - Do not get confused with pumpkin pie mix--it should not be sweetened.

-• shallots - sliced--can also use red onion if you can't find shallots
+• shallots - Can also use red onion if you can't find shallots or you're looking for a cheaper option.

-• fresh thyme leaves - optional garnish--you could experiment with other herbs that go well with pumpkin
+• fresh thyme leaves - This is an optional garnish--you can experiment with other herbs that go well with pumpkin such as sage, oregano and parsley.

 *Check recipe card for ingredient amounts.

-3. Roll dough out.
-Preheat oven to 425°F and line a baking sheet or pizza pan with parchment paper.
-On a lightly floured surface, roll out the dough into a circle that is approximately 13”-14” in diameter.
-Transfer to the parchment-lined pan.
+Step 4.
+Roll dough out.
+Preheat the oven to 425°F. On a lightly floured surface, roll out the dough into a circle that is approximately 13"-14" in diameter.
+Transfer to a parchment-lined pan.

-6. Serve.
+Step 8.
+Let cool and serve.
 Remove from the oven and let cool for 10-15 minutes.
 Sprinkle with fresh thyme leaves.
-Slice the pumpkin galette and serve!
+Slice the savory pumpkin galette and serve!

 👩🏻🍳 Chef's Note: If you're looking for a beverage to pair it with, try this pumpkin pie martini or fall rum punch.